vapourismo/luwra/docs/mkdocs/basics.md

 # Integration
-Luwra does not provide a standalone version of Lua nor does it capsule its features.
+Luwra does not provide a standalone version of Lua nor does it isolate its features.
 This means that all functions and classes operate on [lua_State](http://www.lua.org/manual/5.3/manual.html#lua_State) (or the alias [State](/reference/namespaceluwra.html#a2c037b44385367826eb4e931b5b8197d)).
 Doing this allows you to